Intellectually Impaired and Disabiled Sexual Assault Attorneys

 - Bloody undergarments

-If your intellectually disabled loved one has been the victim of sexual assault in Illinois, get help from an attorney.
-The police you notified about your suspicions will help you press charges against the perpetrator, but only a sexual assault attorney can help you file a civil claim.
-A civil lawsuit is different from a criminal trial.
-A criminal case aims to punish the perpetrator with a sentence, such as jail time, while the goal of a civil case is to compensate the victim for his or her losses.
-Winning a civil claim in Illinois could lead to reimbursement for the following damages:
+If your intellectually disabled loved one has been the victim of sexual assault, you should seek counsel from an attorney experienced in handling sensitive cases of this nature.
+The police you notify about your suspicions could help you press charges against the perpetrator, but only a sexual assault attorney can help you file a civil claim.

 - Physical pain and suffering